Up Close with eStruxture’s Todd Coleman: Only a Matter of Time Before the Big Boys Come to Western Canada

 by Josh Anderson

 CALGARY, ALBERTA — Todd Coleman is the President and CEO of eStruxture Data Centers.
 Todd brings more than 25 years experience in the IT, data center and telecommunications industries.
 Most recently, Todd was the Chief Operating Officer and co-founder of Cologix.
 Todd has also held several senior positions at Level 3 Communications, a global telecommunications company, including Senior Vice President of Data Centers, Senior Vice President of Media Operations and President of Level 3 Communications Europe.
-At CapRE’s inaugural Calgary and Alberta Data Center Summit last week, Todd participated in a Q&A moderated by Barb Johnson of Jaymie Scotto & Associates about eStruxture’s latest activity and his exclusive industry observations.
+At CapRE’s inaugural Calgary and Alberta Data Center Summit last week, Todd participated in a Q&A moderated by Barb Mitchell of Jaymie Scotto & Associates about eStruxture’s latest activity and his exclusive industry observations.

-Johnson: So we’ve been speaking about Canada.
+Mitchell: So we’ve been speaking about Canada.
 Do you see developers being interested specifically in Western Canada?
 If so, what’s appealing about it?

 Coleman: Look, I do.
 Fundamentally, it comes down to a couple of things.
 First off, the cost of power is critical.
 We’ve attracted them to Eastern Canada, Québec, because we have some of the lowest-cost power in North America.
 And eyeballs and content need to be localized.
 We’ve seen that play out over the years.
 And so, we’re going to see those cloud providers want to move their content closer to their end-users, which, by necessity, means that they’re going to move to the West.